 User profile configuration is taking advantage of the User Profile Disk (UPD) technology in Windows Server remote desktop services.
 It's a new technology that makes the profile management a lot easier.

-The way it works now is that each user is assigned a virtual hard disk which will hold their profiles, including their home folders (Documents, Downloads, Favorites, Desktop, Appdata, etc.).
+Each user is assigned a virtual hard disk that is holding their profiles, including their home folders (Documents, Downloads, Favorites, Desktop, Appdata, etc.).

 Profile data size

-The maximum size of the drive is 100 GB.
-The size is a standard we chose so it would give users enough space for all their files and ost/pst files but also give them certain limit so they don’t overuse the storage space.
-The user profile disk will grow as the user downloads and creates more data on them.
+The maximum size of the disk is 100 GB.
+The size is a standard we chose so it can give users enough space for all their files and ost/pst files but also give them certain limit so they don’t overuse the storage space.
+The user profile disk will grow as the user downloads files and saves more data in it.

-The total storage of the boot disk will need to be increased as the user profile disks occupy more space.
+The total storage of the drive that hosts user profiles will need to be increased as the user profile disks take up more space.

-This user profile disk limit can be increased if needed.
-If not increased, it's thin provisioned so it will not go past the allocated 100 GB size.
-There is a tool Microsoft published that can help in identifying who the user profile disks belong to and it's called Sidder.
+The user profile disk limit can be increased if needed.
+If not increased, it's thin provisioned so it will not allow to exceed the allocated 100 GB size.
+There is a tool that can help in identifying who the user profile disks belong to and it's called Sidder.

 Moving Data to user’s drive

-As far as getting files into users’ drives, you can do it through group policies or by mounting the drives and copying the files you need into the user profile data when logged in as admin in the server.
+You can move data to user's drive through group policies or by mounting the drives and copying the files you need into the user profile disk when logged in as admin in the file server.

 User profile data location